Dipshi-Kushwaha-nttd/sample-istio/README.md

 # sample-istio
-sample istio implementation in k8s
+This is sample istio implementation in k8s.